bramley/phplist-plugin-sendgrid/README.md

 ### Dependencies ###

-This plugin is for phplist 3 and requires php version 5.4 or later.
+This plugin is for phplist 3.3.0 or later and requires php version 5.4 or later.

 It also requires the php curl extension to be installed.